webwriter-app/_package-concepts/.github/ISSUE_TEMPLATE/widget-request.md

 ---
-name: Widget request
+name: Package request
-about: Suggest an idea for this project
+about: Suggest an new widget or package for WebWriter
 title: ''
 labels: ''
 assignees: salmenf